-So Dear friends, as the thing stand, it is for the Courts to provide relief to the victims based on the available law.
-As on this day the available law is only in the form of Sections 357, 357-A etc. While recording the evidence itself generally in about 50% of the cases we would be knowing about the capacity of the accused to pay and know as to whether he is well off or not etc. If he is in a position to pay then the courts may impose compensation depending as the facts of the case.
-If he is not in a position to pay then you make use of section 357-A Cr.P.C. and direct the State to pay the compensation.
-With this I conclude.
+Thus, as the things stand, it is for the Courts to provide relief to the victims based on the available law.
+As on this day the available law is only in the form of Sections 357, 357A Cr.P.C. etc. While recording the evidence itself generally in about 50% of the cases we would be knowing about the capacity of the accused to pay and know as to whether he is well off or not, etc. If he is in a position to pay then the Courts may impose compensation depending on the facts of the case.
+If he is not in a position to pay then we make use of Section 357A Cr.P.C. and direct the State to pay the compensation.